iamfatihay/Anazon-storeApp/README.md

 # Anazon Store App
 ## Description

-Project aims to create a simple Store App.
+Welcome to the Blog Application!
+This project aims to create a simple Store App.

 ## Project Skeleton